 Property, plant and equipment are depreciated on a straight-line basis over their estimated useful lives.
-The determination of the useful lives involves management's estimation based on experience about the economic useful lives of the assets and by making reference to market prices of similar assets.
+The determination of the useful lives involves management's estimation based on experience about the economic useful lives of the assets.
 The Group assesses the useful lives of the property, plant and equipment at the end of each reporting period and if the expectation differs from the original estimates, such a difference may impact the depreciation in the year and the estimate will be changed in the future period.

-As at 31 March 2022, the carrying amount of property, plant and equipment is approximately HK\$53,479,000 (2021: HK\$55,067,000).
+As at 31 March 2023, the carrying amount of property, plant and equipment is approximately HK\$51,028,000 (2022: HK\$53,479,000).